Userbot007/Win10-Script/README.md

 &nbsp;

 ## Usage
-Run the script ``Win10.ps1`` with administrator privilidges (make sure your account has administrator privileges).
 1. Download the appropriate variant of the script (i.e. between Moderate and Ultimate).
 Extract the ZIP file and place the Win10.ps1 file to your OS drive (Local Disk C primarily)
 2. Open PowerShell, go two folders back by doing ```cd ../../```
 3. Type ```Set-ExecutionPolicy Unrestricted``` and press Enter, in the warning that follows, press ```a``` key.
 4. Finally, to run the script, do ```./Win10.ps1```.
 If it prompts with an alert, press ```r``` key.

 &nbsp;